CarsonTSmith/sftppp/README.md

 cmake -B build && cmake --build build --config Release

-The shared library will appear in the /target directory.
+The shared library will appear in /target

 To compile the example cd /examples and run the compile command